How to Choose the Right Flea Treatment or Prevention for Your Pet

 You’ll need to spray your pet’s entire body for proper coverage, so flea sprays can be more time-consuming than some other treatment options.

 Flea and tick shampoos are applied just like other bath products, killing adult fleas on contact and washing away the eggs, flea allergens and flea waste currently on your pet.
 After applying the shampoo, work the product thoroughly into the pet’s coat.
 When finished, thoroughly rinse your pet.

-Flea shampoos are readily available from a variety of retailers without a prescription.
+Many formulas kill adult fleas on pets.
+Flea shampoos are readily available without a prescription from a variety of retailers.

 Help Keep Your Pet Happy

 There is a whole range of various pet flea treatments available that work in slightly different ways.
 Whichever flea treatment or prevention method you choose, aim to make the application experience as pleasant as possible.
 Praise your pet and show them your love to make these moments less stressful.